 The cost of an application for grant of a supplementary protection certificate is £250 in the UKIPO.
 The first year annual fee is £600.
 The annual fee increases by £100 on each of the second, third, fourth and fifth year.

-The cost to file a single registered design application is £50 for one design.
+The cost to file a single registered design application online is £50 for one design.
 Should the applicant wish to register multiple designs, the fee for 10 designs is £70.
 Thereafter, multiple design blocks of 10 can be added to the application at £20 per 10 designs.
 A registered design must be renewed on its fifth anniversary, and every 5 years thereafter, up to a maximum of 25 years.
 The first renewal fee, after 5 years, is £70.
 This increases by £20 on each of the second and third renewal periods, and by £30 for the fourth renewal period.